hlpub/acuity-assesment/README.md

 like Vite or NextJs.
 MaterialUI was used for some UI components.

-I created a handy docker compose instead to probe knowledge in containerized apps.
+I created a handy docker compose to probe knowledge in containerized apps.

 Also added a basic test using Xunit, AutoFixture, Fluent Assertions and Mock Also added all CRUD methods in BaseRepository class